SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 ## <u>Building XML from code</u>

-one neat trick as outlined by [Shawn Hargreaves here](https://github.com/DDReaper/XNAGameStudio/wiki/Teaching-a-man-to-fish), is to use the Content Pipeline in your project whilst crafting your XML.&nbsp; Here you simply instantiate your data class in code and then use the Content Pipeline’s IntermediateSerializer to serialize your code and generate the XML, for example:
+one neat trick as outlined by [Shawn Hargreaves here](https://github.com/DDReaper/XNAGameStudio/wiki/Teaching-a-man-to-fish), is to use the Content Pipeline in your project whilst crafting your XML.
+Here you simply instantiate your data class in code and then use the Content Pipeline’s IntermediateSerializer to serialize your code and generate the XML, for example:

     MyXMLData.MyLevel testData = new MyXMLData.MyLevel(); testData.LevelName = "MyLevel"; testData.MaxEnemies = 99999; XmlWriterSettings settings = new XmlWriterSettings(); settings.Indent = true; using (XmlWriter writer = XmlWriter.Create("test.xml", settings)) { Microsoft.Xna.Framework.Content.Pipeline.Serialization.Intermediate.IntermediateSerializer.Serialize(writer, testData, null); }